snehashukkla/dsc-hacktoberfest-2021/CONTRIBUTING.md

 $ cd dsc-hacktoberfest-2021/
 ````

-Now, we’ll create new branch with the git branch command.
+Now, we’ll create a new branch with the git branch command.
 Make sure you name it descriptively so that others working on the project understand what you are working on.
 ````bash
 $ git branch new-branch
 ````